greglearns/node-logger-json-stderr/README.md

 * log data is written in JSON format
 * all newline characters (\n) in the log data are escaped, such that each log entry has only one unescaped newline at the end of the line -- this makes it easy to split your log files on newlines in order to get each JSON string.
 * objects can be logged as well
+* enables two 'styles' of logger: message first then objects (like Winston), or object first, then message (like Bunyan)

 # Installation